|Open Positions (2)|

-Our group demonstrated for the first time that polysulfobetaine (pSB) and polycarboxybetaine (pCB) are ultra low fouling (< 0.3ng /cm2 adsorbed proteins). various approaches for attaching these zwitterionic groups onto surfaces and controlling their packing densities/film thicknesses have been explored. these materials are evaluated against proteins, cells, bacteria, biofilms, undiluted blood plasma and serum, whole blood, and tissues in vivo.
+Our group demonstrated that polysulfobetaine (pSB) and polycarboxybetaine (pCB) are ultra low fouling (less than 0.3 ng/cm2 adsorbed proteins).
+Various "graft-to" and "graft-from" approaches for attaching these zwitterionic groups onto surfaces and controlling their packing densities and film thicknesses have been explored.
+These materials are evaluated against proteins, cells, bacteria, biofilms, spores, undiluted blood plasma and serum, whole blood, and tissues.

-Our group demonstrated for the first time that a wide spectrum of ultra low fouling materials can be prepared from a large number of polymers with positively and negatively charged groups.
-The advantages of mixed charge nonfouling materials include the simplicity of synthesis, abundance of raw materials, and availability of functional groups.
+Our group also demonstrated that ultra low fouling materials can be prepared from a large number of polymers with positively and negatively charged groups if they are mixed uniformly.
+The advantages of these mixed charge nonfouling materials include the simplicity of synthesis, abundance of raw materials, and availability of functional groups.
 One system of particular interests is the all-natural charge-alternating peptides, such as glutamic acid (E) and lysine (K).

 * S. Chen and S. Jiang, A New Avenue to Nonfouling Materials, Advanced Materials, 20, 335 (2008).